ftariqAnalogTx/git-demo/readme.md

-This is a test for git flow
+This is a test for GitHub flow